|Total Credits||48 credits|

 The online FNP program offers several start dates throughout the year.
 Admission is conducted on a rolling basis.

-Simmons College offers an online RN to MSN program option for licensed RNs who have earned their associate degree or nursing diploma.
+Simmons University offers an online RN to MSN program option for licensed RNs who have earned their associate degree or nursing diploma.
 A bachelor’s degree or BSN is not required for entry.

 With a campus located in Boston’s Longwood Medical Area, SNHS serves as a prominent health care authority in the New England region and has received national and international recognition.
 The school’s FNP program is one of the oldest, most established programs in the country.
 Its graduates are well prepared to deliver primary health care to patients across the life span.